dictu-lang/Web-Framework/README.md

 # Dictu Web Framework

 This project is a proof of concept project that essentially creates a very simple web framework in [Dictu](https://dictu-lang.com).
-To run this project you must have at least [Dictu version 0.9.0](https://github.com/dictu-lang/Dictu/releases/tag/v0.9.0) as this is when Dictu introduced the Socket module.

 For installing Dictu, please see the [repository here](https://github.com/dictu-lang/Dictu).